lorawan-academy/week7/sketch/README.md

 # Flow of the program
 ---
-* At the start of the loop a connection with the ESP is tested.
+* In the setup a connection with the ESP is tested.
 The explorer sets the ESP into host mode with the following command: `AT+CWMODE=1` .
-* If the connection is not working.
-It retries until it does.
-The `waitForOKFromESP` function is used for this, see the chapter: *Functions* for more information.
+* If the communication is not working.
+The physical connection needs to be checked and the device needs to restart.
-* When a connection is confirmed it continues and sends the command to scan for WiFi networks `AT+CWLAP`.
+* When a connection is confirmed it continues to the loop and sends the command to scan for WiFi networks `AT+CWLAP`.
+* It reads out the buffer.
+If the ESP does not echo back the command, the loop is broken.
+If it does it continues.
-* Then it stays in a loop as long as `millis() < timeout && bssidNumber < ACCESS_POINTS` is true.
+* Then it stays in a loop as long as `strncmp("OK", line, 2) != 0` is false.
-* The `readLineFromESP` function is then called, see the chapter: *Functions* for more information.
+* In the loop the `readLineFromESP` function is then called, see the chapter: *Functions* for more information.
-* When the string comes back, it checks if there is a valid response.
-Which is `+CWLAP`
+* A check is then preformed to see if the enough points have already been parsed or if the ESP gave a valid response.
+* As long as both equate to false the returned string is parsed
 * The string is then further processed.
-By breaking it in smaller tokens.
+By breaking it into smaller tokens.
-* The fourth token is the bssid.
-* The fourth token is then proofed, if this is successful the bssid is put into an array.
+* The BSSID is then proofed, if this is successful the BSSID and RSSI are put into an array.
+* The RSSI value is a single value and is allocated to simple array
+* The BSSID consists of multiple hex values and is assigned to a multidimensional array with the use of a for loop.
 * This is done by using the `HEX_PAIR_TO_BYTE`.
-* If all the bssid’s have been collected, the array is put into the payload array through the `sendBssid` function.
+* If all the BSSIDs and RSSI values have been collected, the arrays are sent to the `sendAPS` function.
-* The payload is sent to the console and after a delay of 5 minutes everything is repeated.
+* The payload is then sent to the console and after a delay of 5 minutes everything is repeated.

 # Important values/calculations